asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 # SD500-Final-Project-PetFinder-API
 Create an application to browse the [Petfinder API](https://www.petfinder.com/developers/v2/docs/).

+## Workflow
+* Bootstrap:
+   * get an `access_token` from Petfinder API, decode, and save it with expiration date in local storage.
+   * If `access_token` state exists and it is not expired, load it from hard drive, you don't need to get a new one unless it is expired.
+* Search for pets: prompt the user asking a few questions about the pet name, type, and gender, and send a request to the API to retrieve the results.
+* Display the results (pet names) in form of another [select/choice](https://github.com/terkelg/prompts?tab=readme-ov-file#selectmessage-choices-initial-hint-warn) question which allows the user to pick one pet from the results to see more details about the pet.
+* When the user picks one pet result, send a request to the API and display the pet details.
+* Redirect the user to the Search prompt.
+* In every request: if `access_token` is valid attach it to the request headers, otherwise, get a new one, decode it, save it with `exp` date to the local storage, and use the new one.

+## Technical Details
 Head to the [Petfinder API](https://www.petfinder.com/developers/v2/docs/) website and create a free account.
 Go to `Developer Settings` and retrieve your `API Key` and `Secret Key`.

 When your application bootstrap, send a `POST` request to `https://api.petfinder.com/v2/oauth2/token` and include the following JSON in the request body: